BogdanPaul15/enigma-machine/README.md

 # ENIGMA MACHINE

 <b>The Enigma machine</b> is a complex encryption machine used by the germans in the 2nd World War to encode messages.
-It is made up of several components:
+It is made out of several components:

 `1.
 Plugboard : a physical board that swaps between certain letters.`